Why HVAC Ducts Stay Damp

 - Persistent dampness indicates ongoing moisture input or poor drying conditions

-- Condensation, humidity, and airflow issues are the most common causes
+- Repeated condensation, high humidity, and weak airflow are common causes

 - Duct design problems can trap moisture and prevent drying